Carol Lee Mei Kuen, 'Others Elsewhere', image courtesy the artist |

 Usually, I trace the shadow [of objects] with a pencil, cut out a stencil, then expose the paper [under the stencil] to sunlight.
 It takes about ten days if it’s placed outdoors, but then it’ll still take a longer time for the colours to deepen.
 I have come to the conclusion that it is only when a work is finished that its life begins – because the work keeps evolving every day.
 If you see [my work] again in six months, the colours are completely different.
 They deepen, and their contrast increases a lot.
 People would ask me how I keep my works, and I’d tell them that I don’t.
 The fundamental concept behind my work is to let it evolve.
 Then they’d say, “Isn’t it very risky for me to buy your work?
 It may vanish totally!”
 [Laughs] But that’s not true, either: the colour contrast will only increase, and not decrease.
 As long as you don’t put it directly under the sun, [the colours] will stay.
 An art critic has commented, the biggest difference between photography and my method is that no chemical is involved in mine.
 It turns yellow with time, as if it’s a “time painting”.’

-Carol Lee Mei-kuen, “Close to Dusk 16.30pm 28_12_2008”, 2008, Time and Light on Newsprint, 210cm x 240 cm,
+Carol Lee Mei-kuen, “Close to Dusk 16.30pm 28_12_2008”, 2008, Time and Light on Newsprint, 210cm x 240 cm, image reproduced courtesy of the artist |

 Once a traditional Chinese painter, the Hong Kong artist has since carved out a career pondering the traces that time leaves behind.
 Edmund Lee visits her Chai Wan studio ahead of her solo show, Intimacy.